The Governing Body

 Mr Pete Malcolm

-Mr Malcolm is a serial entrepreneur and technologist, currently the Group Chief Technology Officer of EMIS Group plc, custodians of the medical records of over 40 million UK citizens.
-The inventor of over 150 software engineering patents, Pete is also an Enterprise Fellow of The Prince’s Trust and a former Council Member (governor) of The Cheltenham Ladies’ College.
-Pete sits on the Finance and Business Development and Projects and Planning Committees.
+Mr Malcolm is a serial entrepreneur and technologist, most recently the Group Chief Technology Officer of EMIS Group plc, custodians of the medical records of over 40 million UK citizens.
+The inventor of over 150 software engineering patents, Pete was an Enterprise Fellow of The Prince’s Trust and a former Council Member (governor) of The Cheltenham Ladies’ College.
+Pete is the Online Safety Governor for Charterhouse and sits on the Finance and Business Development and Projects and Planning Committees.

 Jeremy McIlroy FCA, ATII

 Jeremy is a graduate of Exeter University, and a Chartered Accountant and Chartered Tax Adviser.
 He spent his entire career with Ernst & Young before retiring from professional practice after twenty years as a partner.
 He has undertaken a number of charitable and educational roles.
 He recently stepped down from the Council of Royal Holloway University after ten years including a number of years chairing the Finance Committee.
 He was a governor of Edgeborough School and chaired the Board of Governors since 2017, prior to the successful conclusion of the merger of Edgeborough into the Charterhouse family of schools.
 Jeremy sits on the Finance and Business Development Committee and chairs the Edgeborough School Committee.